markamman/NotSoFitTreadmill/README.md

 # Not-So-Fit Treadmill

-This is a Windows Presentation Foundation (WPF) desktop application for controlling an iFit-compatible treadmill using audio commands.
-It allows for manual control, running pre-defined workouts, and voice command operation.
+This is a Windows Presentation Foundation (WPF) desktop application for controlling an iFit-compatible treadmill using the iFit chirp audio interface.
+It allows for manual control, running pre-defined workouts, creating workouts, and voice command operation.
 **Note:** This is a personal project and is not actively maintained.

 ## Features